Charles J. Guiteau: Early life and education

-Despite the "group marriage" aspects of the Oneida Community, Guiteau was generally rejected during his five years there and his name was turned into a play on words to create the nickname "Charles Gitout".
-He left the community twice; the first time, he went to Hoboken, New Jersey, and attempted to start a newspaper based on the Oneida religion, called The Daily Theocrat.
-This failed and he returned to Oneida, only to leave again and file lawsuits against Noyes, in which he demanded payment for the work he had supposedly performed on behalf of the Oneida Community.
+Despite the free love aspect of the Oneida Community, Guiteau was generally rejected during his time there and his name was turned into a play on words to create the nickname "Charles Gitout".
+Guiteau left the community twice; the first time, he went to Hoboken, New Jersey, and attempted to start The Daily Theocrat, a newspaper based on the Oneida religion.
+This failed and Guiteau returned to Oneida, only to leave again and file lawsuits against Noyes, in which he demanded payment for the work he had supposedly performed on behalf of the Oneida Community.
 Guiteau's embarrassed father wrote letters in support of Noyes, who considered Guiteau irresponsible and insane.

-Career
+Early career

-Guiteau worked as a clerk at a Chicago law firm and passed a cursory examination to attain admission to the bar.
-He was not successful as a lawyer, arguing only one case in court, and the bulk of his business was in bill collecting.
-In 1869 he met and married librarian Annie Bunn.
-She later detailed his dishonest dealings, describing how he would keep disproportionate amounts from his collections and rarely give the money to his clients.
+Guiteau had a checkered career that resulted in negative publicity and brushes with the law; newspaper notices in 1868 warned readers that he was falsely claiming to be an advertising agent for the New-York Tribune.
+He later worked as a clerk at a Chicago law firm and passed a cursory examination to attain admission to the bar.
+He was not successful as a lawyer; he argued only one case in court, and his client was convicted.
+In 1869, Guiteau met and married librarian Annie Bunn.
+The bulk of his legal business was in bill collecting; she later detailed for the publishers of a Guiteau biography how he kept disproportionate amounts from his collections and rarely gave any money to his clients.

-In 1872, Guiteau and his wife moved to New York City one step ahead of bill collectors and dissatisfied clients.
+In 1872, Guiteau and his wife moved to New York City, one step ahead of bill collectors and dissatisfied clients.
 Guiteau took an interest in politics and identified with the Democratic Party.
 In the 1872 presidential election, he supported Horace Greeley, the Liberal Republican and Democratic candidate, against incumbent Republican Ulysses S. Grant.
 Guiteau prepared a disorganized speech in support of Greeley, which he delivered once.
 Greeley was badly defeated, but during the campaign Guiteau became convinced that if Greeley won, he would appoint Guiteau as minister (ambassador) to Chile.
-Guiteau was physically abusive with his wife; when she wanted a divorce in 1874, he obliged by having sex with a prostitute who then testified to his infidelity.
+Guiteau was physically abusive with his wife; when she wanted a divorce in 1873, Guiteau obliged by having sex with a prostitute who then testified to his infidelity; the divorce was granted in April 1874.